 In 2007, An Bord Pleanála granted Dublin Airport planning permission to build a 3110 metre runway, 1.6km north of the existing main runway.
 Due to the economic downturn, the project was put on hold.

-However, the recovery in the economy has seen passenger numbers reach record levels with almost 28 million passengers travelling through Dublin Airport in 2016 to over 180 destinations worldwide.
-As traffic has grown at Dublin Airport, the need to progress this project has become more important and immediate and the decision to progress the runway was taken in April 2016.
+However, the recovery in the economy has seen passenger numbers reach record levels with 29.6 million passengers travelling through Dublin Airport in 2017 to over 180 destinations worldwide.
+As traffic has grown at Dublin Airport, the need to progress this project has become more important and immediate.
+The decision to progress the runway was taken in April 2016.

 North Runway will be delivered within the airport’s existing land bank, a result of years of careful planning which has allowed this land to be safeguarded for over 40 years.
 Construction began in December 2016 with the runway scheduled to be delivered by 2021.
 The project will support up to 1,200 jobs during the development phase as well as generating significant employment opportunities in the local supply chain for construction materials.